 The borders of Kyoto expand rapidly thanks to the boost of Culture that comes from Mt Fuji.
 The first AI civ loses its capital, but possibly to another civ rather than to the barbarians.

 Oh, hello.
 I am not a fan of Kamehameha when playing as Japan; he always likes to forward settle me, building his cities close to (or on!) my islands where he can.
 Polynesia can cross oceans from the start of the game, a very useful ability when it comes to settling the coastlines of the Pacific.

 Memphis is a Egyptian city, so with our news runners we can see which other civs are in the game before we meet them.
-Of course, should they fall, we will never meet them, but Memphis if Egypt’s second city, so maybe they are fine.
-Or maybe their capital was the first to fall?
+Of course, should they fall, we will never meet them.

-I decided to creates pairs of each available military unit, which at this point means two warriors.
+I decided to create pairs of each available military unit, which at this point means two warriors.
 They push north, discovering yet another barbarian encampment, along with some Polynesian explorers.

 The Great Library is built before I have even discovered Writing!
 Time to sit in the corner and think about what I did.